eugenia1984/vue-school/README.md

 - events

-3. **Vue Pokemon**: using axios, TypeScript and Composition API to manage data in a Pokemon game.
+3. **03 - Vue Pokemon**: using axios, TypeScript and Composition API to manage data in a Pokemon game.
 You have 4 options and need to guess the Pokemon name.

 ![image](https://github.com/user-attachments/assets/94cab2fb-fee5-40fa-91a2-6442ac126ea3)

 ![image](https://github.com/user-attachments/assets/d125da55-455b-4a56-b513-153ce98b88e9)

+4. **04 - Vue.js course for Beginners with CDN** here you will find some Vue.js practice of FreeCodeCamp YouTube videos.

 ---